batiste/django-page-cms/doc/introduction.rst

 Introduction
 ============

-Gerbi CMS enable you to create and administrate hierarchical pages in a simple and powerful way.
+Gerbi CMS enable you to create and administrate hierarchical django_gerbi.in a simple and powerful way.

 Gerbi CMS is based around a placeholders concept.
 A placeholder is special template tag that you use in your page templates.
 Every time you add a placeholder in your template  a field